Champa: Founding legend

 According to Cham folk legends, Champa was founded by Lady Po Nagar–the divine mother goddess of the kingdom.
 She came from the Moon, arrived in modern Central Vietnam and founded the kingdom, but a typhoon drifted her away and left her stranded on the coast of China, where she married a Chinese prince, and returned to Champa.
 The Po Nagar temple built in Nha Trang during the 8th century, and rebuilt in the 11th century was dedicated to her.
-Her portrayal image in the temple is said to date from 965 CE, it is of a commanding personage seated cross-legged upon a throne.
+Her portrayal image in the temple is said to date from 965, it is of a commanding personage seated cross-legged upon a throne.
 She is also worshiped by the Vietnamese, a tradition that dates back to the 11th century during the Ly dynasty period.